spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/7-tooling.md

 For example, `GET` is used to retrieve a resource and `POST` is used to create a new resource.
 Both the dashboard and the UI are consumers of this API.

 Data Flow uses hypermedia, and resources include links to other resources in their responses.
-Responses are in the Hypertext Application from resource-to-resource language - [HAL](http://stateless.co/hal_specification.html).
+Responses are in the Hypertext Application from resource-to-resource Language - [HAL](http://stateless.co/hal_specification.html).
 You can find links beneath the `_links` key.
 Users of the API should not create URIs themselves.
 Instead, they should use the links to navigate.

 ## Java Client